kbknapp/cargo-extras/README.md

 ## Installing

-You can install all of the subcommands included in `cargo-extras` with a single `cargo install` run.
+You can install all of the subcommands included in `cargo-extras` with a single `cargo install`.

+### Prerequisits

+Because one of the subcommands requires `cmake` to build, you must have `cmake` installed on your system.
+Follow your operating system's guidance for installing this package.

+### Primary Method: `cargo install`

+Simply run:

 ```
 $ cargo install cargo-extras